Sea and shore fishing

 The SeaClean Project

-The SeaClean Project provides recycling bins in Christchurch, Swanage, Kimmeridge, Weymouth, West Bexington and West Bay so you can recycle your fishing line.
-Find out about what you can do to keep Dorset's beaches and wildlife free from fishing tackle on the Dorset Wildlife Trust website (opens in a new window) .
+The SeaClean Project provides recycling bins so you can recycle your fishing line.
+Find the bins at Christchurch, Swanage, Kimmeridge, Weymouth, West Bexington and West Bay and at Poole Harbour in Hamworthy, Baiter and Sandbanks.
+Find out about what you can do to keep Dorset's coastline, beaches and wildlife free from fishing tackle on the Dorset Wildlife Trust website (opens in a new window) .

 Dorset's edible fish